julioalcazar/Notes/Algorithms.md

 Assumption min-heap
 __Heapify-up__ (swim)
 Used to add a node to the heap.
 To add a node, it is inserted at the last empty space and heapify-up process is done.
 When a node is added, its key is compared to its parent.
 If parent key is smaller than the current node it is swapped.
-The process is repeated till the heap property is met.
+The process is repeated till the heap propert is met.

 __Heapify-down__ (sink)
 Used during removal of a node.
 When a node is removed which is always the root (lowest in priority) the last available node in heap is replaced as the root and heapify-down process is done.
 The key of parent node is compared with the children.
 If any of the children have lower priority it is swapped with the parent.
 The process is repeated for the newly swapped node till the heap property is met.